hop-protocol/merkle-rewards/README.md

 A simple contract for distributing ongoing rewards calculated offchain.

 ## Usage
-Rewards are periodically calculated offchain and a new Merkle tree containing the `totalRewards` for each account is produced.
-The calculated `totalRewards` amount for each account should strictly increase with time.
+Rewards are periodically calculated offchain and a new Merkle tree containing the `totalAmount`s for each account is produced.
+The calculated `totalAmount`s amount for each account should strictly increase with time.

-Each period, the owner calls `setMerkleRoot` and the new `merkleRoot` and `totalAmount` are set.
-This function also collects the difference between the last `totalAmount` and the new `totalAmount` in rewards tokens from the owner.
+Each period, the owner calls `setMerkleRoot` and the new `merkleRoot` and `totalRewards` are set.
+This function also collects the difference between `previousTotalRewards` and the new `totalRewards` from the owner.

 Accounts can withdraw the difference between their `totalAmount` and `merkleRewards.withdrawn(account)`.